monash-emu/AuTuMN/README.md

 This project is a Python disease modelling framework used by the [AuTuMN tuberculosis modelling project](http://www.tb-modelling.com/index.php).
 It is currently being applied to COVID-19 as well.
 This project is used by the Monash Univeristy Epidemiological Modelling Unit.

 See [this guide](./docs/setup.md) for information on how to set up this project.
-See [here](./docs/adding-new-covid-model.md) for steps on how to add a new COVID model.

 ## Using the command line